rossant/galry/README.md

 Python**.
 It lets you visualize and navigate into very large 2D plots (signals, points, textures...) in real time, by using the graphics card as much as possible (with OpenGL).
-On a 2012 computer with a recent 250$ graphics card, one can interactively visualize as much as **100 million points** at a reasonable framerate.
+On a 2012 computer with a recent graphics card, one can interactively visualize as much as **100 million points** at a reasonable framerate.

 Galry is not meant to generate high-quality plots (like matplotlib), and is more "low-level".
 It can be used to write complex interactive visualization GUIs that deal with large 2D datasets (only with QT for now).
+Galry is fully customizable, and all aspects of rendering and interaction can be controlled by the developer.
+Support for 3D rendering is also possible (there is an example of 3D rendering in the `examples` folder).

 It is based on PyOpenGL and Numpy and is meant to work on any platform (Window/Linux/MacOS).